-- Worksheets are assigned and completed during most lectures. - The class project will be assigned immediately after completing Chapter 12 and will be due approximately a couple weeks before the last day of class.
-A separate handout thoroughly describes all guidelines for the project. - Generally, all graded expectations are described in the detailed description of the graded course structure above.
+- Regular textbook readings are assigned according to the schedule of the content. - Worksheets are assigned and completed during most lectures. - Homeworks are typically due in one week with the due date provided on each assignment. - The class project will be assigned immediately after completing Chapter 12 and will be due approximately a couple weeks before the last day of class.
+A separate handout thoroughly describes all project instructions and due dates.